hexchat/documentation/faq.rst

 When using the nickserv password HexChat waits a short time before joining.
 To change this value (which is in seconds) edit it in :menuselection:`Settings --> Preferences --> Advanced`

-The other option is SASL which is network dependent and can be enabled in the Network list (2.9.4+).
+The recommended option is SASL which is network dependent and can be enabled in the :menuselection:`HexChat -- > Network list --> Edit` (2.9.4+).

 How do I connect through a proxy?
 ---------------------------------